V4Fire/Client/src/components/friends/async-render/README.md

 ### [filter]

-A function to filter elements to render.
+A function to filter elements for rendering.
-If it returns a promise, the rendering process will wait for the promise to resolve.
+If it returns a promise, the rendering process will wait for the promise to be resolved.
 If the promise is resolved with `undefined`, the value will be interpreted as `true`.

 ```